 The primary target groups are the Government, higher education institutions and other related government agencies.
 The Inquiry proposes that the strategy should apply to the period of 2020 to 2030.
 The strategy has been designed to relate to policy in other areas, such as the trade policy, development assistance policy and migration policy.

-The Inquiry is developing a number of measures required to attain each of the objectives and presents numerous suggestions and recommendations for the Government, the higher education institutions and government agencies.
+Within the framework of the strategy, the Inquiry is developing a number of measures required to attain each of the objectives and presents numerous suggestions and recommendations for the Government, the higher education institutions and government agencies.

-The full strategy is presented on the following pages.
+The full strategy is presented in the following chapter.

-2 A proposal for a Swedish national strategy for internationalisation
+3 A proposal for a Swedish national strategy for internationalisation